 - Employment History: Again start with your most recent experience and work backwards.
 Include Employer/Company Name, with the city, province, the years and months, your job title, a brief description of your duties and responsibilities, and mention any special projects or initiatives that you completed.

 - Volunteer work or community service: List the names of organizations you volunteered with, include the years, any elected position you may have held, and a brief description of your responsibilities.

 - Awards and achievements: List any special awards from work, scholastic achievements or community activities.

 - Hobbies and interests/memberships: Mention your spare-time activities.
 Include a list of memberships in professional organizations with their full name rather than just acronyms or abbreviations.

-- References: Few employers check references prior to an interview so you arenít obliged to include references on your resume.
+- References: Few employers check references prior to an interview so you aren't obliged to include references on your resume.
 Instead, have a separate page with your complete contact information on the top.
 List only appropriate references and make sure you contact each of them for permission before you list them.
-Confirm with them the proper spelling of their name, title or position, company, address, and telephone number.
-Following any interview make sure to call your references to advise that they may be contacted by the employer.
+Confirm with them the proper spelling of their name, title or position, company, address and telephone number.
+Following any interview make sure to call your references to advise that the employer may contact them.